That Surprising Chord That Catches Your Ear — Borrowed Chords

 1. Adding Emotional Depth

-Borrowing a minor-key chord into a major-key progression creates a moment of shadow — a “cloud passing over the sun” feeling.
+Borrowing a minor-key chord into a major-key progression creates a moment of shadow, like a cloud passing over the sun.

 Example: C → F → Ab → G → C

-Ab is non-diatonic, but Ab → G → C creates a strong dramatic arc: a dark, unexpected colour before the light of the Tonic resolution.
+Ab is non-diatonic, but Ab → G → C creates a strong dramatic arc: a dark, unexpected color before the light of the Tonic resolution.

 2. Creating Surprise and Interest